mentaport/sdk-web-tutorials/README.md

 ## API Key
-Send us an email to developer@mentaport.com to get your FREE API key to run the tutorial.
+Send us an email to developer@mentaport.com to get your FREE API key to run the tutorial and the SDK Package.

 ## Asks:
 - ask as many questions as you might have